GaitLab Coach | Run Pain-Free

 Half of all runners get hurt every year.
 Your default form is habitual, not optimized.
 Small, specific cues — not "rebuild your stride" — are what move the injury numbers.

-The full citation chain — including the JOSPT 2022 meta-analysis, the 2024 biofeedback systematic review, and the cadence and overstride literature we use to prioritize findings — lives in SCIENCE.md.
-The in-app "The Science" screen (footer link on the home tab) carries the same evidence base for runners on the go.
+Want the full citation chain — the JOSPT 2022 meta-analysis, the biofeedback systematic reviews, and the cadence and overstride literature we use to prioritize findings?
+Read what the data actually says about running form on our blog.
+The in-app "The Science" screen carries the same evidence base for runners on the go.

 The Receipts, In Four Numbers.